-When you start learning about organic chemistry for the very first time, the very first thing you will learn are the concepts of hydrocarbons.
-Like, what a hydrocarbon is, their classification, general formula and so on.
+When you start learning about organic chemistry for the very first time, the very first thing you will learn the concepts of hydrocarbons.
+Like, what a hydrocarbon is, its classification, general formula, and so on.
 Hydrocarbons and their derivatives are the core of organic chemistry.

-A Hydrocarbon is a compound which is made of hydrogen and carbon only.
+A Hydrocarbon is a compound that is made of hydrogen and carbon only.

 Let’s get one thing clear, a hydrocarbon is a compound made out of only Hydrogen and Carbon atoms.
 So if there are any other atom(s) of any other elements present in the compound, then it is not a hydrocarbon.
 Please have a look at the Simple Example below: